-The Group has provided 100% provisions against the remaining amounts due from the client (Note 8).
+The Group has the adequate provisions against the amounts due from the client after taking the collaterals value into consideration (Note 8).

-25 COVID-19 IMPACT
+COVID-19 IMPACT 25

 The coronavirus ("COVID-19") pandemic has spread across various geographies globally, causing disruption to business and economic activities.
 COVID-19 has brought about uncertainties in the global economic environment.
 In response, governments and central banks have launched economic support and relief measures (including payment reliefs) to minimize the impact on individuals and corporates.
 In light of the rapidly escalating situation, the Group has considered whether any adjustments and changes in judgments, estimates and risk management are required to be considered and reported in the consolidated financial statements.